- The House OKs $1 million for a USDA investigation of a California slaughterhouse

-Investigators believe that Rancho was buying diseased dairy cows and processing them when government inspectors weren't there.
+Federal investigators have said they believe the Petaluma, California-based company bought diseased dairy cows and processed them when government inspectors weren't there.
 After the cows were killed, employees would hide the warning signs of cancer by trimming off diseased parts, using a fake stamp of approval or even replacing the heads of sick cows with ones from healthy animals.
-It's unclear which employees were involved, officials said.